Simon-graiff/Mobile2/README.md

 ````
 query.whereWithinKilometers("geoPoint", queryParameter, 5);
 ````
 geoPoint is the column, in which the query can expect ParseGeoPoints, queryParameter is the user's location, which will be the center point of the query.
 The last number is the radius, in which events shall be downloaded.
-After a list of event objects is reveived, a for loop is started, which handles every single object in the list.
+After a list of event objects is retrieved, a for-loop is started, which handles every single object in the list.

 One possible option for users is to filter for events, in which both genders participate.
 This option has to be handled first:
 ````
 boolean tmpMale=false;
 boolean tmpFemale=false;